Doug Smith, Senior Director at Covenant Logistics, wanted to make drivers feel valued. He picked up the phone.

 Smith learned this lesson during seven years as a car salesman.
 Whenever consumers came onto the lot, they said price was their top priority.
 When surveyed about their experience after the purchase, however, how they were treated became most important.
 “We need to remember how much it matters to treat people right,” Smith says.

-Step 6: Survey your drivers
+Step 6: Survey your commercial drivers

 Smith likes the idea of connecting with drivers over the phone, because it allows him to hear their tone of voice, and vice-versa.
 Given the risks of distracting drivers with calls and texts while they’re on the road, Smith has come to rely on the results of frequent driver sentiment surveys to build relationships.
 Drivers are surveyed routinely through the first 120 days of their employment, when turnover at Covenant is highest.
 New team members are asked how they’re doing, giving them the option of a green thumbs up or a red thumbs down.
 If the answer is a thumbs down, respondents can share their experience in more detail.
 The surveys have been crucial in establishing a dialogue with new drivers.
 “The surveys empower me to connect with drivers at pivotal times and salvage the relationship,” Smith says.

 Step 7: Use safety technology to have timely conversations with drivers

 Safety technology helps fleets become safer.
 When managers are using the data captured by the tools they use wisely, it’s also a catalyst for timely communication.

 AI dashcams can illuminate what’s happening in your fleet and reveal a commercial driver’s level of awareness.
 Through artificial intelligence and computer vision, dashcams capture unsafe driving habits on video, then alert drivers to them in real time.
 As a result, drivers can take corrective action right when it’s needed, preventing accidents and becoming more self-aware.